Emigrant Support Programme - FAQs

 Regular assessments on the targeting of partners’ services and their use of ESP funds in the context of the evolving needs of the Irish abroad is necessary to ensure that the Emigrant Support Programme will continue to remain effective and fit for purpose.
 To increase efficiencies and impact, partner organisations in close geographical proximity may be encouraged to share information and or/services.

-Where an organisation has used ESP funds inappropriately, has failed to use funds for the purposes for which they were granted or fails to satisfactorily report on how funds were utilised, the Department will take follow-up action, up to and including the refund of the identified amount of funds.
+Where an organisation has used ESP funds inappropriately, has failed to use funds for the purposes for which they were granted or fails to satisfactorily report on how funds were utilised, the Department will take follow-up action, including the refund of grant funds.

-Any personal information volunteered to the Department of Foreign Affairs and Trade as part of the grant application process will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Acts, 1988 & 2003.
+Any personal information volunteered to the Department of Foreign Affairs and Trade as part of the grant application process will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Acts.
 The information provided will be used for evaluation purposes and to facilitate the administration of the Emigrant Support Programme.
 The Department of Foreign Affairs and Trade, as data controller, will store the information provided securely, fully respect its confidentiality, and the data will not be disclosed to any third party, save where this is necessary for evaluation for ESP administration purposes.

 The grant applicant is responsible for ensuring that all data submitted as part of the application process is accurate and up to date.
 Under the terms of the Data Protection Acts, the applicant organisation has a right of access to personal data held by the Department of Foreign Affairs and Trade; if the personal data retained by the Department is outdated or inaccurate, and has the right to rectify this data.
 The submission of an application form will be treated as confirmation that the Department may use the information supplied for the aforementioned purposes.

 In this regard it should also be noted that the Department of Foreign Affairs & Trade is a designated body under the Freedom of Information Act 2014.